awsdocs/aws-systems-manager-user-guide/doc_source/sysman-manual-agent-install.md

   umount /etc/machine-id
   systemd-machine-id-setup
   ```
 An updated version of SSM Agent is released whenever new capabilities are added to Systems Manager or updates are made to existing capabilities\.
 If an older version of the agent is running on an instance, some SSM Agent processes can fail\.
 For that reason, we recommend that you automate the process of keeping SSM Agent up\-to\-date on your instances\.
-For information, see [Automate Updates to SSM Agent](ssm-agent-automatic-updates.md)\.
+For information, see [Automate updates to SSM Agent](ssm-agent-automatic-updates.md)\.
 To be notified about SSM Agent updates, subscribe to the [SSM Agent Release Notes](https://github.com/aws/amazon-ssm-agent/blob/master/RELEASENOTES.md) page on GitHub\.

-## Download SSM Agent from a Specific Region<a name="sysman-install-ssm-agent-specific"></a>
+## Download SSM Agent from a specific Region<a name="sysman-install-ssm-agent-specific"></a>

 If you want to download the agent from a *specific* region, copy the URL for your operating system, and then replace *region* with an appropriate value\.

 *region* represents the identifier for an AWS Region supported by AWS Systems Manager, such as `us-east-2` for the US East \(Ohio\) Region\.
-For a list of supported *region* values, see the **Region** column in [Systems Manager Service Endpoints](https://docs.aws.amazon.com/general/latest/gr/ssm.html#ssm_region) in the *Amazon Web Services General Reference*\.
+For a list of supported *region* values, see the **Region** column in [Systems Manager service endpoints](https://docs.aws.amazon.com/general/latest/gr/ssm.html#ssm_region) in the *Amazon Web Services General Reference*\.

 For example, to download SSM Agent for Amazon Linux, RHEL, CentOS, and SLES 64\-bit from the US West 1 Region, use the following URL: